 It's a long story, as befits cinema.
 Enamoured of all things culture and future, in 2016 the House jumped at the chance to be an official partner of the Deauville American Film Festival, which showcases the diversity of American films, be they Hollywood blockbusters or indie features, and constantly uncovers new talent.
 As the partnership were going well, in 2018 it became time to take things to the next level: the Foundation lent its name and pocketbook to the festival's Revelation Prize awarded to a promising director for an original work.
 In 2018 and 2019 the respective prizewinners were Jeremiah Zagar for his first foray into fiction with We the Animals and Annie Silverstein for her first feature with Bull.
 In 2020 the prize went to Sean Durkin for The Nest, but the Foundation also wished to take its hat off to Kitty Green for The Assistant and so created a special award for the occasion (the Louis Roederer Foundation Directing Prize).
 Yet another way for the Foundation to reinforce its commitment to cinema on the strength of its muses and intuition alone.
+In 2O21 the Louis Roederer Foundation Revelation Prize was awarded to Pascual Sisto for his first feature, John and the Hole.

 It will come as no surprise to anyone familiar with the Foundation to learn that we were thrilled when the Deauville American Film Festival approached us.
 Thrilled, that is, to be back in Deauville.
 For it was there that we had joined forces with the town council and others to found the gem known as Planches Contact aka the Deauville Photography Festival.
-Our forty years of growing and making wine in California have nurtured in us a love of American culture in general and American cinema in particular.
 And so each year we bring our thoroughbred wines to Deauville and tread softly on the dreams of our fellow festival-goers and extended family, doing 'business' in a spirit of simplicity and basking in the sparkling talent all around us.
 Michel Janneau